-The facility provides a world-class resource for the detailed study of interactions between soil, crops/plants, water, agricultural machinery and off-road vehicles.
-The facilities allow controlled simulation of agricultural and environmental systems at the soil aggregate to sub-field scale.
-The facilities can also be used for product performance testing (e.g. agrochemical fate and efficacy; effectiveness of erosion control technologies).
+The soil management facility provides a world-class resource for the detailed study of interactions between soil, crops/plants, water, agricultural machinery and off-road vehicles.
+The facility allows controlled simulation of agricultural and environmental systems at the soil aggregate to sub-field scale.
+The equipment can also be used for product performance testing (e.g. agrochemical fate and efficacy; effectiveness of erosion control technologies).
 Read more Read less

 Key apparatus include:

 The 45m long, 5m wide and 0.75 to 2m deep soil lane is designed to accommodate field-scale operations, such as cultivations and sowing, in a controlled and repeatable manner using the CHAP soil processor or commercial machinery.